 ¹ Miles, W. J., The Complete Farmer: or a General Dictionary of Husbandry, The Society of Gentlemen), 1766.

-To celebrate #BookLoversDay today we are turning to Erasmus, the fifteenth century Dutch humanist and theologian.
+To celebrate #BookLoversDay let’s turn to Erasmus, the fifteenth century Dutch humanist and theologian.

-In 1489, he wrote in a letter a description of what he understood to be a lover of books.
-For him, what distinguished a book lover, is a need to integrate books in their daily lives such as one might food and drink.
+In 1489, he wrote a letter in which he described what he understood to be a lover of books.
+For him, what distinguished a book lover from others is the need to integrate books in their daily lives, such as one might food and drink.
 Ownership is not the point, what counts is continuity and familiarity:

 ¹ Letter to an unidentified friend in 1489 as translated in Collected Works of Erasmus.
 The Correspondence of Erasmus, Schoeck, R.J., and Corrigan, B, (University of Toronto Press), 1974, p.
 114.